azinnai/findThatObject/README.md

 **findThatObject project**

 Simple object recognition in point clouds.
 It performs a coarse recognition moving the object in the scene following a gaussian distribution using the center of mass of the scene as mean and its variance as sigma.
+The transformation with the maximum number of correspondences is kept as initial guess for ICP.

 **To install it type in terminal:**